df15h-moddable/df15h-unreal/docs/ce/terms.md

 A: Each game that supports mods will address the game’s mod policy in the Terms of Service/EULA.

+## EULA

+Q: Is there a separate EULA for the modkit?

+A: YES.
+"We grant to you a non-exclusive, non-transferable, non-sub licensable license to do the following ....
+Create and distribute Mods in accordance with provisions below and the _separate_ EULA for the Conan Exiles version of the Unreal Editor that is available with the editor software."

+Q: Where do I find that separate UELA?

+A: In the Epic games install directory, at `ConanExilesDevKit/CE_UnrealDevKit_EULA_Jan2017.docx`.

 ## Reference

 - [Conan Exiles](https://www.conanexiles.com/) @ conanexiles.